haberdashPI/vscode-master-key/src/docs/guide.md

     - test coverage should be satisfactory
     - documentation should be largely complete
 - Release 1.x: upwards and onwards...
-  - additional keybinding sets: e.g. vim, emacs
+  - additional keybinding presets: e.g. vim, emacs
-  - support for more keyboard layouts for visual docs
   - search: `showCount` displays movement count overlaid with each highlight
-  - API improvements for new editor sets
+  - any API improvements important for Vim and Emacs binding presets
-  - keybinding debug QOL features: show the binding that was run for a given key sequence
-  - clipboard registers

 ## Related Work